chaos7776/CarND-Advanced-Lane-Lines/README.md

 ## Project Introduction

-The lane markings indicate the position of the lane to the human driver and guide the direction of the vehicle.
-Lane marking has always been one of the important topics of driverless driving, but how does the driverless car recognize the lane line?
-This project will identify the lane line with the Hough transform.
+Lane line recognition is an automatic driving basic function, which plays an important role in assisted driving functions such as lane line keeping and lane departure warning.
+This project will identify the lane line based on perspective transformation and curve fitting.

 ## Project Steps